 Come The Revolution

-The room across the hall from the master-at-arms’ office exploded into what was clearly a fist fight.
+The room across the hall from the master-at-arms’ office exploded into what was clearly a fistfight.
 Just as suddenly, silence, except for some guttural cursing.
-A second-class petty officer walked out, brushing himself off.
-He was a tall, meaty man with a lustrous black mustache and “Martinez” stenciled over the pocket of his denim work shirt.
-He saw me and a smile lit up his face.
+A petty officer second class walked out, brushing himself off.
+He was a tall, meaty man with a lustrous black mustache and “Martinez” stenciled over his denim work shirt pocket.
+He saw me, and a smile lit up his face.
 “You must be the new guy, Smith.”

-The lovely VRC-50 barracks.
+The front of the lovely VRC-50 barracks.
 NAS Atsugi, Japan.
 Photo by Scooter Smith.

 I nodded.
-It was dawn, and I had just stepped off the bus from Yakota Air Base to report to my first assignment.
-After fifty plus hours with little sleep while in transit from San Diego, I felt beat ragged.
+It was a late September dawn in Japan, 1969, and I had just stepped off the bus from Yakota Air Base to report to my first assignment.
+After fifty-plus hours with little sleep while in transit from San Diego, I felt beat ragged.
 Following him into his office, I tilted my head towards the recent melee and raised my eyebrows.

 “Oh, that,” Martinez said. ”Just waking up that asshole Janaszek, who can’t seem to hear an alarm.
 He comes up swinging at the poor slob on duty who has to rouse him for his flight back to Cubi.”